Cold, Flu or Covid-19?

 Colds, influenza (the flu) and Covid-19 all affect your airways and how you breathe.
 This means they are easily confused with one another.
 If you are having respiratory issues please contact your health provider straight away.

-Nurse Cold and Flu Walk-in Clinics
+Nurse Cold and Flu assessments

 About Flu